Published 12:13 IST, January 25th 2020

 To exercise real power, her party must mobilize popular and electoral support.

-re's also a more personal aspect to Suu Kyi's predicament, some expert say.
+There's also a more personal aspect to Suu Kyi's predicament, some expert say.

-"Although she talks a lot about democracy, I think she has a more messianic concept of her present and future role, based on her far's reputation," David Steinberg, a professor of Asian Studies at Georgetown University, said in an email interview last month.
+"Although she talks a lot about democracy, I think she has a more messianic concept of her present and future role, based on her father's reputation," David Steinberg, a professor of Asian Studies at Georgetown University, said in an email interview last month.

 12:13 IST, January 25th 2020